elonguepee/devOpsCheatSheets/kubernetes/kubernetes-cheat-sheet.md

 User Accounts are used by humans and service accounts are used by processes.
 When a service account is created, a token is created automatically.
 It is what must be used by the external service to communicate with the api.
 The token is stored in a secret object.
 If the service is an application deployed in the kubernetes cluster, it can be mounted as a volume onto the service.
 That way the token is already placed inside the pod and can be easily read by the application.
 Whenever a pod is created, the default service account and it's token is automatically mounted onto the pod by default.

+#### Taints and Tolerations
+A taint prevents pods that do not have a matching toleration from deploying to that node.
+Ex.
+A node has the "blue" taint.
+Only pods that have the "blue" toleration can deploy to it.
+Taints and tolerations do not tell a pod where to go.
+It simply says that only pods with a certain toleration can be deployed there.
+A pod could be deployed anywhere it is tolerated.
+Node affinity is used to specify where a pod should be deployed

+##### Taint Effects
+A taint effect determines what happens to a pod that does not tolerate the taint.
+There are 3 types:
+- NoSchedule: The pod will not be scheduled on the node
+- PreferNoSchedule: System will try to not scheudle a pod on the node
+- NoExecute: New pods that do not tolerate the taint will not be scheduled AND existing pods that do not tolerate the taint will be evicted.

 ### Commands - Basic
 ```bash
 kubectl get all